 The ONF Technical Recommendations for Functional Requirements for the transport API, may be found in [ONF TR-527].
 Furthermore, ONF transport API multi-layer examples may be found in [ONF GitHub].

-This document describes use cases that could be used for analyzing the applicability of the existing models defined by the IETF for transport networks
+This document describes use cases that could be used for analyzing the applicability of the existing models defined by the IETF for transport networks.

 Considerations about the CMI (interface between the Customer Network Controller (CNC) and the MDSC) are for further study.